-Sleeping: You will sleep in our dedicated staff bedroom with its own bathroom.
+Sleeping: You will sleep in our dedicated staff bedroom with its bathroom.

 Linen & Laundry: All linen and towels are supplied.
-Laundry facilities included also.
+Laundry facilities are included also.

 Eating: All meals included.
-We have a large hostel kitchen that you are welcome to use and create your own meals if you so wish.
+We have a large hostel kitchen that you are welcome to use and cook your meals if you so wish.